yehia67/documentation/wallets/0.1/hub/how-to-guides/install-hub.md

 # Install Hub

-**Hub allows you to create new users, manage their seeds, and action deposits and withdrawals by using any programming language that supports the gRPC framework.**
+**By installing Hub, you can create new users, manage their seeds, and issue deposits and withdrawals by using simple API calls.**

 ![IOTA Hub architecture](../images/iota_hub.png)